-It serves kiddos up to 70 lbs and up to 58” tall in harness mode and up to 110 lbs in high back booster mode (note: it does not become a backless booster).
-It has the same side impact protection (2-layer) as the next higher up seat, the Frontier, but lacks the ClickTight feature (that’s why it’s cheaper).
+It serves kiddos up to 65 lbs and up to 58” tall in harness mode and up to 120 lbs in high back booster mode (note: it does not become a backless booster).
+It has the same side impact protection (2-layer) as the next higher up seat, the ClickTight, but lacks the ClickTight feature (that’s why it’s cheaper).

 *Switch to seatbelt and top tether installation once your child hits 40 lbs.

-Again, this seat is very wide (did I mention that?) and will make space tight in the back for other passengers and other car seats (only have one kid back there?
+Again, this seat is very wide (did I mention that?) and will make space tight in the back for other passengers and other car seats (only have one kid back there – or a giant minivan?
 Perfect!).

-If you don’t have space for a super-wide seat and typically use a seatbelt for installation (which you’ll have to do anyway once your child hits 40 lbs), the Frontier CT is the one for you.
-In fact, the Frontier is the highest rated seat of all the ones reviewed here (with the Pinnacle as a close second).
-Read reviews.
+If you don’t have space for a super-wide seat and typically use a seatbelt for installation (which you’ll have to do anyway once your child hits 40 lbs), the ClickTight is the one for you.
+In fact, the Grow with You ClickTight is the highest rated seat of all the ones reviewed here.

-That’s it, folks.
-Thanks for reading and good luck!
+Thanks for reading and good luck! — Meg